Colleges by Location

 Retention Rate

-As reported in 2023, the freshman retention rate for Los Angeles Mission College was 65%.
+The freshman retention rate for Los Angeles Mission College was 65% in 2023.

 Student Body

-It is never easy to figure out which school is the right fit for you.
-You can better understand the culture and life of the school by getting to know more about the student body.
+Making the decision of which school is the best match for you is not simple.
+You can have a better understanding of the school's culture and way of life by finding out more about the student body.

 Main Student Body

-The total number of students enrolled at Los Angeles Mission College in 2023 was 9,451.
+The overall number of students enrolled at Los Angeles Mission College in 2023 was 9,451.

-That year, the school had an out-of-state student body percentage of 0.2.
-The total number of undergraduate students enrolled at the school was 9,451, 39 of which were foreign students.
-1,381 students were admitted as transfer students.
+The school reported an out-of-state student body portion of 0.2% for that year.
+The total number of undergraduate students enrolled at the institution was 9,451, 39 of which were international students.
+1,381 students enrolled as transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 604 male and 953 female full-time students in 2023, which speaks volumes for gender equality at this institution.
+The student body is coeducational, with 604 male and 953 female full-time students in 2023.

 Student Population Diversity

 This school had 482 Asian students and 309 Afro-American students in 2023.
-7,098 undergraduates at this school identified as Hispanic/Latino and 136 identified with more than one race.
-The school also had 9 students who declared as Native Hawaiian or other Pacific Islander, as well as 20 American Indian or Alaska Native students.
+7,098 undergraduates at this school declared as Hispanic/Latino and 136 identified with more than one race.
+The school also had 9 students who identified as Native Hawaiian or other Pacific Islander, as well as 20 American Indian or Alaska Native students.
 There were also 314 students whose ethnicity is unknown.

 Cost